Tabing010102/l4d2-coop-plugins/README.md

 /onrb: turn on auto bhop when space being pressed
 /offrb: turn off auto bhop when space being pressed
 ### Advanced Bot AI.vpk control commands
-!morebot: Will spawn a new bot to the player team. ps: Do NOT spawn too much bot or takeover the new bot, otherwise will crash the game.
+/morebot: Will spawn a new bot to the player team. ps: Do NOT spawn too much bot or takeover the new bot, otherwise will crash the game.
-!botstop: When all human players are dead, and bots can't finished this campaign by their own, will force to make all bots falling down.
+/botstop: When all human players are dead, and bots can't finished this campaign by their own, will force to make all bots falling down.
-!botfindgas: disable or enable bots finding gas feature.
+/botfindgas: disable or enable bots finding gas feature.
-!botthrow: disable or enable bots throw grenades feature.
+/botthrow: disable or enable bots throw grenades feature.
-!botimmunity: disable or enable bots immunity player-damage feature. ---Only works for admins if admin config enabled.
+/botimmunity: disable or enable bots immunity player-damage feature. ---Only works for admins if admin config enabled.
-!botescort: disable or enable bots follow player.
+/botescort: disable or enable bots follow player.
-!botunstick: make bot unstick-teleport or not.
+/botunstick: make bot unstick-teleport or not.
-!botversus: disable or enable Balanced mode option. ---Only works for admins if admin config enabled.
+/botversus: disable or enable Balanced mode option. ---Only works for admins if admin config enabled.
-!FractureRay: disable or enable Full Power mode option. ---Only works for admins if admin config enabled.
+/FractureRay: disable or enable Full Power mode option. ---Only works for admins if admin config enabled.
-!botmenu: open a menu. left-click to confirm, right-click to choose.
+/botmenu: open a menu. left-click to confirm, right-click to choose.
 **Other information please refer to [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=1968764163)**
 # Other descriptions? to be added